Coronavirus / COVID-19

 - We will contact the Frederick County Health Department on your behalf

 - Tests are in short supply and testing in office is challenging due to high transmissibility of illness.
-COVID-19 testing will not change the course of illness as there is no specific treatment for Coronavirus and should presently be reserved for the sickest patients.

 To protect yourself and others